 There are two routes to follow, the blue trail with 6 trail marker posts and the red one with 5 posts.

 The blue route starts off Common Lane at the bottom of the hill with the brook to your left.
 To follow the red trail start at the top of the hill, off Common Lane.
 Please note these are not right beside the car parking area.

 Look out for the first ‘starting marker’ and scan the QR code.

-Finham Brook babbles along the edge of the reserve, forming its southern boundary.
-Supporting a diverse range of aquatic invertebrates, the brook provides a rich fishing ground for the spectacular kingfisher, and a natural population of brown trout lurk in its shady waters.
+Finham Brook babbles along the southern edge of the reserve.
+The brook provides a rich fishing ground for the spectacular kingfisher, and a population of brown trout lurk in its shady waters.

-Bisected by the Coventry to Leamington Spa railway, the reserve still retains some remnant heathland, now a rare habitat in Warwickshire.
-Bracken and wavy hair-grass prosper in areas with broom and heath bedstraw all further reminders of a habitat once common in the county.
+Split by the Coventry to Leamington Spa railway, the reserve still has remnants of heathland, which is now a rare habitat in Warwickshire.
+There's bracken and wavy hair-grass with broom and heath bedstraw all further reminders of a habitat once common locally.

 Gorse and heather grow outside the reserve on undisturbed slopes where slow-worm and common lizard have been observed.

 This reserve brings a delight with every season.
-Spring flowers punctuate the woodland floor with bursts of colour.
-Summer welcomes fairytale glow-worms, autumn a range of fungi including amethyst deceiver, ugly milkcap and fly agaric, whilst a crisp winter visit provides clear viewing of colourful finches, tits and jays.
+Spring flowers colour the woodland floor and summer welcomes fairytale glow-worms.
+In autumn a range of fungi appear including amethyst deceiver, ugly milkcap and fly agaric, whilst a crisp winter visit provides clear viewing of colourful finches, tits and jays.